metalmatze/matthiasloibl.com/content/posts/talk-shipping-metrics-from-the-edge.md

 ### Code

-The source code / configuration used to deploy both the kube-prometheus stack to a Raspberry Pi 4 as well as the
+The source code / configuration used to deploy both the kube-prometheus stack to a Raspberry Pi 4 as well as the  Kubernetes deployments can be found in my [talk repository](https://github.com/metalmatze/talks/tree/master/2019-11%20-%20KubeCon%20NA).